 There may not have been another vehicle involved in your accident.
 In fact, single vehicle accidents account for the majority of accidents on our roads and if this describes your particular case, it does not necessarily mean that you were to blame.
 There are a number of factors which could indicate third party liability.
 You should make sure that your accident photo includes any other factors which may have contributed to the accident.
 These could include things like spillages, potholes, skips, raised ironworks and the absence of appropriate warning signs.

 Accident photo evidence can also be useful in a slip, trip or fall claim.
 If appropriate, take photographs of whatever caused your fall and capture evidence that the necessary warning signs had not been put out to indicate the hazard in question.

-Can I make a claim without accident photo evidence?
+Can you make a claim without accident photo evidence?

 In many cases personal injury victims are so shaken by their accident that it doesn’t occur to them to take photographs, or they may not have access to a camera at the time.
 In such cases, we can still pursue a claim, but will have to rely on medical, documentary and witness evidence.

-Call our 24-hour helpline on 0800 689 0500 or from your mobile on 0333 500 0993.
-Our friendly and professional advisors will help confirm whether you have a claim before passing your case on to one of our nationwide panel of solicitors’ firms, who will deal with your case on a no win no fee* basis.
+Call our helpline on 0800 689 0500 or from your mobile on 0333 500 0993.
+Our friendly and professional advisors will help confirm whether you have a claim before passing your case on to one of our nationwide panel of solicitors’ firms, who will deal with your case on a no-win, no-fee basis.